anne717/hello-world/README.md

 # hello-world
 av first repository
-Learning about Github is fun, esoecially when tou can only use tour left hand!
+Learning about Github is fun, especiallt when you can only use your left hand!